aditya8138/UTD/CS6301LBS/coq_cheatsheet.md

 __assumption__ - goal is equivalent to one of the assumptions.

+_exact_ - specify a assumption

 __apply__ - use theorem A-\>B to reduce goal B to subgoal A or convert assumption A to assumption B.
+_apply is used for implication, and rewrite is used for equity._

 Term Simplification
 -------------------